https://invisible-island.net/ncurses/man/

 headers required for its declarations, so ncurses's own header

 files can be included in any order.
-But for portability, you
+For portability even to old

 o X/Open Curses says "may make visible" because including a header